AFRICA CLIMATE WEEK & SUMMIT 2025

 This is a defining moment for African nations as they convene to map out Africa-led climate solutions to address the crisis.

 Ahead of COP30, African nations have the opportunity to set the tone for bold climate action at the global level, by championing a fossil fuel phase-out, rejecting “false solutions”, while advancing concrete, actionable plans for a fair and financed transition.
 Throughout the climate week and summit, the Fossil Fuel Non-Proliferation Treaty Initiative will engage key stakeholders to advocate for climate action and explore how the proposed Fossil Fuel Treaty would support Africa’s energy transition and address the climate crisis.
-African nations are urged to join the bloc of 17 nations from the Pacific, Latin America, the Caribbean, and Southeast Asia currently engaging in discussions on a Fossil Fuel Treaty, which would complement the Paris Agreement and address the fossil-fueled climate crisis.
+By joining the bloc of 17 nations from the Pacific, Latin America, the Caribbean, and Southeast Asia already engaging in discussions on a Fossil Fuel Treaty, African nations have the opportunity to build a new multilateral instrument - an actionable framework - to reinforce the Paris Agreement and address the fossil-fueled climate crisis.

 Our events at Africa Climate Week & Summit